Citizen AI with Power Platform

 Consume the API from multiple apps and automations

 In this example, we configure a Power Automate cloud flow to consume the REST endpoint as an HTTP action.
 We can instead set up a custom connector for the REST endpoint and consume it directly from Power Apps or from Power Automate.
 This approach is useful when we want multiple apps to consume the same endpoint.
-It also provides governance by using the connector data loss prevention (DLP) policy in the Power Platform admin center.
+It also provides governance by using the connector data loss prevention (DLP) policy in Microsoft Power Platform admin center.
 To create a custom connector, see Use a custom connector from a Power Apps app.
-For more information on the Power Platform connector DLP, see Data loss prevention policies: Power Platform.
+For more information on Microsoft Power Platform connector DLP, see Data loss prevention policies: Power Platform.

 Contributors